narkisim/anan-repo/README.md

 	sudo docker run -t twit -l nyc -t Trump
 ```

+## MapReduce vs. mongo DB
+Comparing MapReduce vs. MongoDB pipelining based on the knowledge we gained in this work:
+1. Evaluating the overall data collected process by both approaches, we were able to collect few tenth Twit records per city/per day using the standard Tweeter REST API and MapReduce, and up to 100 records/sec using streams.
+2. MongoDB aggregation pipeline is using indexes and internal NoSQL optimizations between the aggregation steps which are not possible with MapReduce.
+3. MongoDB aggregation is more secure when the operation is triggered by user input.
+4. MapReduce supports distributed computational framework, with a distributed file system (HDFS) underneath for persistence.
+It's often used for data processing, ETL, data science, and business intelligence problems.
+5. MapReduce usually behaves better when it is required to work with large dataset.
+6. MonoDB saves user defined data structure, which enables storing additional information for statistical processing.
+MongoDB query language supports a wide variety of queries that are much more flexible comparing MapReduce tools, which requires Java coding for specific querying.
+7. MongoDB map/reduce is it is very easy to implement comparing to MapReduce tools that requires specific system and resource configuration.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).